Short Answer

 Contract Snapshot

-The market resolves to YES if Fannie Mae officially confirms an IPO before June 1, 2027.
-An IPO is confirmed if the SEC declares the company's Form S-1 effective, the IPO is priced, or a securities exchange assigns a ticker.
-If these conditions are not met by the market's close on May 31, 2027, at 11:59pm EDT, the market resolves to NO, otherwise it closes and resolves immediately upon confirmation.
+The market resolves to YES if Fannie Mae confirms an IPO before June 1, 2027, defined as the SEC declaring Form S-1 effective, the IPO being priced, or a securities exchange assigning a ticker.
+If an IPO is not confirmed by the market close on May 31, 2027, at 11:59pm EDT, the market resolves to NO. The market opened on August 14, 2025, will close early if the event occurs, and prohibits insider trading by individuals with material non-public information or those employed by source agencies.

 Available Contracts